A-Fromell-ITxPT/SpecTest/apc/working-APC-II.md

 If the entrances are ALIGNED, then on entry a PASSENGER will be present in both Spaces.
 If the entrances are REVERSED, then a PASSENGER will enter one Space while exiting the others.

-> **_SPEC QUESTION:_** While not rocket science, the potential structure of Spaces could grow fairly complex.
-In ITxPT Labelling should we have different levels of supported complexity?

 ### 4.3.1.
 Entrance-Entrance Mappings

 In cases where two spaces are next to each other, but _don't_ have the same entrance ID on what is the passage between them, this is resolved by and Entrance-Entrance Mapping.
 This will then be used to determine that e.g. the entrance "car123-rear" for space "car123" is now connected to the entrance "car345-front" for space "car345".
 Now a car123-rear exit will be a car345-front entry, and vice versa.

 A mapped entrance could have one Entrance Sensor, so that a PASSENGER ENTRANCE COUNT will be generated with one of the entrance IDs, but not the other.
 Or there could be a sensor for each of them, so that for each PASSENGER entry/exit there will be a PASSENGER ENTRANCE COUNT generated with each of the entrance IDs.
 The APC Aggregator needs to account for this, and handle both possibilities.

-> **_SPEC QUESTION:_** This concept seemed great on paper.
-But thinking about the implementation it may be surprisingly complex to handle that there could be one or two sensors without knowing which is the case.
-Should we add to EntranceRef if the Entrance have a Entrance Sensor or not?

 ### 4.3.2.
 Multiple sensors for one Entrance

 In some cases there may be multiple independent sensors for one PASSENGER ENTRANCE.
 E.g. there may be both a door sensor _and_ a video based  monitoring system, both reporting entry/exit data on the same physical entrance.
 In these cases the systems needs to report entrance data using _different_ entrance Ids, and then an Entrance-Entrance Mapping is used to define that these sensors are covering the same PASSENGER ENTRANCE.

+When PASSENGER ENTRANCE COUNTs are reported with _different_ entranceIDs that are mapped to the same entrance, these counts are *complimentary*.
+The APC Aggregator may use counts reported with one entranceID, or use counts reported with several entranceIDs to create better quality data

 ## 4.4.
 No Spaces defined

 If there are NO Spaces defined for a Vehicle, it shall be assumed that it is a single Space Vehicle.
 All PASSENGER ENTRANCE COUNT data items should be assumed to be EXTERNAL and PASSENGER SPACE OCCUPANCY COUNT, PASSENGER SPACE ENTRANCE COUNT, etc generated accordingly.

 Since a single Space is assumed, both sensor ID and entrance ID shall be accepted as identification of a PASSENGER ENTRANCE COUNT data item, without a need for a SensorEntranceMapping.

-> **_SPEC QUESTION:_** This is added to simplify the single-space vehicle/bus case, which does not gain anything by having a Space defined(?)
-OTOH defining a Space is not hard, and removes this special case.
-Lets discuss.

 # 5. Data Format JSON